The Halloween Tree (film): Awards

-The Halloween Tree won the 1994 Emmy Award for Outstanding Writing in an Animated Program and was nominated for Outstanding Animated Program.
+Ray Bradbury won the 1994 Emmy Award for Outstanding Writing in an Animated Program for The Halloween Tree, and the film was nominated for Outstanding Animated Program.

 Home media

 The Halloween Tree was released on VHS by Turner Home Entertainment in the 1990s.
-The first release on September 14, 1994 and its re-release on August 29, 1995 includes a Yogi Bear short Bewitched Bear, which is shown before the film.
+The first release on September 14, 1994, and its re-release on August 29, 1995, includes a Yogi Bear short Bewitched Bear, which is shown before the film.
 Both the 1994 and 1995 releases also featured a free copy of the 1972 novel of the same name packaged inside each of the VHS tape copies.
 The movie was also released on LaserDisc with an audio commentary by Ray Bradbury being included.
-Turner re-released the film on VHS on September 10, 1996 as part of the Cartoon Network Video series with multiple re-issues by Warner Home Video from August 26, 1997 to August 21, 2001.
-In August 2012, Warner Archive released the movie on DVD as part of the Hanna-Barbera Classics Collection series.
+Turner re-released the film on VHS on September 10, 1996, as part of the Cartoon Network Video series with multiple re-issues by Warner Home Video from August 26, 1997, to August 21, 2001.
+In August 2012, Warner Archive released the movie on DVD as part of the Hanna-Barbera Classic Collection series.